 This is one of the reasons couples sometimes feel disappointed even when they’ve shared extensive inspiration.
 The information they thought they were conveying wasn’t actually the information the photographer received.

 Every photograph is specific to a particular couple and a particular moment in time.
 Even images from your own photographer’s previous work are reflections of a unique relationship, a specific dynamic, the exact conditions of that day, even things like the height differential between a couple or some other variable that allowed the posing to work, which it may not in every case.
-The people, the energy between them, the lighting, the pace, the emotional tone — none of that is transferable in a literal sense.
+The people, the energy between them, the lighting, the pace, the emotional tone: none of that is transferable in a literal sense.

-This is where inspiration is often misunderstood.
 Couples sometimes assume that referencing a photographer’s past images means those images can be recreated.
 In reality, those photographs exist because of a precise convergence of circumstances that cannot be repeated, even with the same photographer and yes, the same building (San Francisco City Hall, I’m looking at you 👀).

 What works better than a shot list